hps/heartland-woocommerce-plugin/README.md

 Changelog
 ------------
+#### 1.11.11
+* Fix issue with subscription produts.
+Gift cards will be disabled for subscription products

 #### 1.11.10
 * Fix PayPal button issue in Firefox on cart page
 * Fix PayPal checkout issue when Terms and Conditions are set up through WooCommerce